1 . Why did you take the step of coming to Spain with Meddeas?

 I would advise anyone to do this.
 Spain offers beautiful food, compassionate and kind people, paradisiac weather and so much culture and travel.
 The year I completed will go down as one of the best and there is not much I would have changed about it.
 Where I was just so far away from Ireland and British/ Irish culture, that everywhere I looked, I could just see Spanish influences.

-If you are a dreamer of travel, wake up and become a liver of travel and you might make great friends and become a great teacher as a result.
+If you are a dreamer of travel, wake up and become a liver of travel and you might make great friends and become a great Language Assistant as a result.

 2014/2015 Posted by Caimin B., Saint Patrick’s College-DCU (IRE)